 - Cracks in concrete

 Many of these unsightly afflictions can be fixed at little or no expense.
 Trash can be picked up, weeds pulled and fences repainted.
 These seemingly small things add up and have a huge impact on the way prospective buyers view your property.

 It may even turn out that some of these things are the responsibility of others.
 For example, in many cities, sidewalks are considered public property, and thus their upkeep is the city’s responsibility.
 A simple phone call may be enough to persuade the city to perform much-needed maintenance on the streets and sidewalks in front of your property.

 Even if there are no glaring eyesores, your property can still lack curb appeal.
 This is especially true when the front and sides of your property are overly plain.
 Picture a house that is maintained well enough, has a nice green lawn, and nothing else.
 At this point, curb appeal is relatively neutral.
 Now, picture that same property with a few tasteful shrubs, a fruit tree, and a few colorful flower beds.
 These small changes dramatically increase a property’s curb appeal.

 Clean all exterior surfaces

 The most important thing to ask yourself is this: Is my property charming?
-Does it have a cozy, inviting and family-friendly vibe?
+Does it have a cozy, inviting, and family-friendly vibe?
 If not, then start with these simple things.
-You will be surprised how much they help.
+You will be surprised at how much they help.